def1ant1/RusticUI/docs/data/material/migration/upgrade-to-grid-v2/upgrade-to-grid-v2.md

 # Upgrade to Grid v2

-<p class="description">This guide explains how and why to migrate from the GridLegacy component to the Grid component.</p>
+<p class="description">This guide explains how and why to migrate from the removed Grid v1 implementation (previously exposed as GridLegacy) to the modern Grid component.</p>

 ## Grid component versions

-In Material UI v7, the GridLegacy component has been deprecated and replaced by Grid, which offers several new features as well as significant improvements to the developer experience.
+In Material UI v7, the final GridLegacy alias was removed in favor of the v2 Grid component, which offers several new features as well as significant improvements to the developer experience.
-This guide explains how to upgrade from GridLegacy to Grid, and includes details for Material UI v5, v6, and v7.
+This guide explains how to upgrade old Grid layouts to the modern API, and includes details for Material UI v5, v6, and v7.

 ## Why you should upgrade